-During Reunion Weekend, the members of the 50th reunion class or their surviving spouses are formally inducted into the Nevonian Society during a special luncheon held on campus.
+During Reunion Weekend, the members of the 50th reunion class or their surviving spouses or partners are formally inducted into the Nevonian Society during a special luncheon held on campus.
 All Nevonians are invited to this annual luncheon so they can be on hand to welcome the newest members and enjoy festivities.
 As yet uninducted members of older classes and their surviving widows are encouraged to also be inducted.

 During the ceremony, each inductee signs the Nevonian Register called "Prexy's Book" (named after Dr. Theodore "Prexy" Distler, former president of the College and first president of the Nevonian Society) and receives a unique lapel pin commemorating this milestone.
 The lapel pin displays the coat of arms for the families of both Benjamin Franklin and John Marshall.

-In 1981, the Franklin & Marshall Alumni Association established the Nevonian Society to honor alumni and the surviving spouses of departed classmates who have reached the 50th anniversary of their graduation from the College.
+In 1981, the Franklin & Marshall Alumni Association established the Nevonian Society to honor alumni and the surviving spouses or partners of departed classmates who have reached the 50th anniversary of their graduation from the College.
 The Nevonian Society was named for the College's second president, John Williamson Nevin, who was born in Franklin County, PA on February 20, 1803, and was a graduate of Union College and the Princeton Theological Seminary (1826).
 In 1840, he accepted a position teaching in Mercersburg Seminary, a German Reformed institution and in 1841, Nevin became president of Marshall College, a position in which he served until the union of Franklin College and Marshall College in 1853.
 Nevin retired from public life for eight years before accepting a position as professor of the Philosophy of Science at Franklin & Marshall College in 1861.
 In 1866, he became the second President of Franklin & Marshall and served in this capacity until his retirement in 1876.
 Nevin married Martha Jenkins in 1835.
 The Nevins had eight children.
 John Williamson Nevin died at his home in Lancaster, PA, June 26, 1886.